AaltoSciComp/data-analysis-workflows-course/lectures/chapter-4-scaling.rst

 One of the easiest ways of parallelization besides the data parallelization is to use parallel mappings.
 In parallel mappings a pool of workers is created with a number of workers.
-Afterwards a function is run on each
+Afterwards, when the parallel map functions is called with a function and a iterable list-like object, the parallel map splits elements from the list to the workers and each worker operates the function on its element.

+Below is a minimal working example.
+Using parallelization in this case provides no speed benefits, but this example shows how the parallel pool works.

 .. tabs::